 Friends, Neighbors, and Supporters,

-It has been a privilege representing Lansing and Lansing Township in the Michigan House of Representatives for the last three years, and I’m excited to complete my second term and to ask the voters for a third and final term in the House of Representatives.
+It has been a privilege representing Lansing and Lansing Township in the Michigan House of Representatives for the last three years and a half years.
+I am running for my third and final term in the August 2nd Democratic Primary, and ask the residents of Lansing and Lansing Township for your vote.

 During my first term I served on three House Committees: Ethics and Elections, Michigan Competitiveness, and Regulatory Reform.
 I was an Assistant Floor Leader and Chair of the Capitol Caucus– a group of mid-Michigan legislators who partner to advocate for the legislative and economic development issues affecting the region.
 I was also named to the House Democrats’ Education Task Force and the House Education’s Common Core Subcommittee.
 In my first year in the House, I was a finalist for Freshman of the Year.
 I proposed legislation dealing with blighted properties; charitable gaming; economic development; education (funding equality, school start date flexibility, truancy, year-round school and balanced school calendar incentives); elections (disability accessibility, term limits, and transparency); energy crisis assistance; fireworks; gun control, health care (Medicaid, bedbugs); safe sleep policies; student debt, and talent attraction and retention.
 I was able to pass two bills and several resolutions and was also the lead Democrat on the legislation to provide health care to 400,000 Michigan residents (Medicaid Expansion through the new Healthy Michigan program).
 I also passed several amendments, including one to save the City of Lansing almost a million dollars.
 I earned a number of recognition during my first term, including awards from the Coalition Protecting Auto No-Fault, Fight Crime: Invest in Kids, and Michigan Works!.

-In addition to these duties, I am serving as the Finance Chair for the House Democratic Fund and will work to raise money to ensure that the Democrats can take back the House of Representatives this November.
+In addition to these duties, I serve as the Finance Chair for the House Democratic Fund and have been working to raise money to ensure that the Democrats can take back the House of Representatives this November.
 I want to be re-elected, but I would also like to serve in the majority in my third term and will work hard towards that as well.

 There’s still more work to do, though.
-On top of growing our state’s support for education and continuing to support creative measures meant to attract and retain talent, I want to play a role in rehabilitating and revitalizing Michigan’s economy.
+On top of growing our state’s support for education and continuing to support creative measures meant to attract and retain talent, we need to revitalize Michigan’s economy.
 I’m ready to continue tackling these and so many other issues important to our state.

 If you’d like to reach me about legislative issues or state government-related concerns, feel free to e-mail me at email@example.com or call 517.373.0826.
 You can also view my official House webpage at http://schor.housedems.com.
 You can also follow my legislative activity on my Facebook Page at www.facebook.com/andyschor.